hamid-74/MM/README.md

-# MM
+# MM: Mixture of Experts with Mixture of Precisions for Tuning Quality of Service
 ## Citation
-If you use MM in your research, please cite the following paper.
+If you use MM in your research, please cite the following paper:
 ```
 @misc{imani2024mixtureexpertsmixtureprecisions,
       title={Mixture of Experts with Mixture of Precisions for Tuning Quality of Service},